-The NHAES and UNHCE have selected six critical issues that encompass both units' activities: rural community and economic development economy; agriculture; food safety, climate change and sustaining natural resources; obesity and health.
-In addition, UNHCE has responsibilities for education and outreach that supports programming for the critical issue of youth and family.
+NHAES and UNHCE have selected six critical issues that encompass both units' activities: rural community and economic development; agriculture; food safety, climate change and sustaining natural resources; and obesity and health.
+In addition, UNHCE will conduct education and outreach that supports programming for the critical issue of youth and family.

-Critical Issue One: RURAL COMMUNITY AND ECONOMIC DEVELOPMENT
+Critical Issue One: RURAL COMMUNITY AND ECONOMIC DEVELOPMENT NHAES